CGS PROTOCOLS, REQUIREMENTS & GUIDELINES

 Business professional or appropriate attire is expected at every CGS function or event.
 Business or professional attire is mandatory at meetings, receptions, theater and dinner invitations unless an event invitation specifies otherwise.
 Tee shirts, jeans, shorts, baseball caps, scanty or revealing attire and tennis shoes are not considered business attire.
 Keep in mind that you are not only representing your property but the CGS and excessiveness in any manner is unacceptable.

-All Members are required to attend a minimum of three (3) monthly meetings a year (one of which can be the annual Trade Show, typically in the Fall.
+All Members are required to attend a minimum of three (3) monthly meetings a year (one of which can be the annual Trade Show, typically in the Fall and/or a New Member's Orientation meeting, held periodically).
 Meetings typically occur on the third Tuesday of the month.

 Annual dues (and any changes) shall be proposed by the Officers and ratified by a simple majority vote of the Membership in Good Standing.
 All members (or member properties) are required to pay their membership dues promptly and by the deadline indicated by the CGS Treasurer, currently the 31st of March in any given year.